 The owner of this Contest 55CS has chosen to position a 50-inch TV screen where, in addition enjoying movies on the evenings on the quay, it is also possible to replicate the cartography which thus appears decidedly immense.

-The galley, which develops on the left side of the Contest 55CS, is fully-equipped and allows, thanks to its long and comfortable tops, to prepare even the most elaborate dishes, while being under way.
+which develops on the left side of the Contest 55CS, is fully-equipped and allows, thanks to its long and comfortable tops, to prepare even the most elaborate dishes, while being under way.
 A rectangular and oblong window allows the chef to have natural light available, where it is needed, and also to take a look at the landscape while he is busy at the stove.

 The master cabin is dominated by a king-size bed, on the sides of which there are large windows overlooking the sea.
 Two reading lights on the sides and white spotlights on the ceiling delicately illuminate a large, extremely welcoming environment.
 And here, too, the finishes give an unmistakable touch of charm to a master cabin so elegant that it looks like a suite.